Server descriptor format

 Int = Int DIGIT

-Each entry indicates that the Tor relay supports one or more versions of the protocol in question.
+Each entry indicates that the Tor relay supports all of the subprotocols in question.
+(See Subprotocol-based versioning for a definition of recognized keywords and values.)
 Entries should be sorted by keyword.
 Values should be numerically ascending within each entry.
 (This implies that there should be no overlapping ranges.)
 Ranges should be represented as compactly as possible. _Int_s must be no larger than 63.

 This field was first added in Tor 0.2.9.x.